damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 ###### Postman does more than put a GUI over cURL, but $500M is a lot of money.

-###### Waluigi is my favorite Nintento character and I picked him all the time when playing Mario Tennis on the N64.
+###### Waluigi is my favorite Nintendo character and I picked him all the time when playing Mario Tennis on the N64.

 ###### This is a bad idea, we're now in bad abstraction land.